-Fixed Disk Sub-menus
+Fixed Disk Menu

-The Fixed Disk sub-menus allows you to make detailed changes to the hard drive configurations.
-The Fixed Disk Sub-menus list each of the installed IDE hard/fixed disk.
+The Fixed Disk Menu lists each of the installed hard/fixed disks.
 Your first, or primary hard drive is Fixed Disk 0.
-Additional hard drives will be configured as Fixed Disk 1,2 or 3.
+If you have additional hard drives installed or want to install more drives, they will be configured as Fixed Disk 1, 2, or 3.

-Fixed Disk Type (0-3)
+Fixed Disk 0 Type

-Sets the hard drive configuration.
+Sets the hard drive 0 configuration.
 This option was set to Auto at the ZEOS factory prior to shipment.
 In most cases, this option is all you need.
 When Auto is selected, the system determines what kind of hard drive is installed and displays the drive parameters.
-When Type USER is selected, Cylinders, Heads, Sectors, Landing Zone and Precomp can be manually set according to manufacture specifications.
+You can choose Auto by pressing the Enter key.

-Note: Only change this option if you change or add a hard drive.
+Note: Only change this option setting if you change your hard drive.